 Classification

-Butterflies are a class of insect belonging to the Lepidoptera order.
+Butterflies are a class of insects belonging to the Lepidoptera order.
 The order comprises the Papilionoid superfamily, along with two smaller groups, the skippers, and the moth-butterflies.

 Range

 There are around 28000 species of butterflies found on all the continents, except Antarctica.
-Butterflies feel comfortable in a broad range of habitat, from tropical forests to tundra to grasslands.
+Butterflies feel comfortable in a broad range of habitats, from tropical forests to tundra to grasslands.

 How Did The Butterfly Get Its Name?